getify/domio/README.md

 # Domio

-Companion lib to [Monio](https://github.com/getify/monio), providing a collection of helpers to manage/manipulate the DOM with IO monads, and listen for DOM events via IO-Event-Streams and route the event handling.
+**Domio** (dä'me-yo) is a companion lib to [Monio](https://github.com/getify/monio), providing a collection of helpers to manage/manipulate the DOM with IO monads, and listen for DOM events via IO-Event-Streams and route the event handling.

 ## Overview